MicrosoftDocs/azure-docs/articles/digital-twins/how-to-set-up-instance-manual.md

 This app registration is where you configure access permissions to the [Azure Digital Twins APIs](how-to-use-apis-sdks.md).
 Later, the client app will authenticate against the app registration, and as a result be granted the configured access permissions to the APIs.

 >[!TIP]
 > As a subscription Owner, you may prefer to set up a new app registration for every new Azure Digital Twins instance, *or* to do this only once and establish a single app registration that will be shared among all Azure Digital Twins instances in the subscription.
-This is how it's done within Microsoft's own tenant.

 ### Create the registration